The Secret Life of Gemini Ganesan, As Revealed By His Grandson

-Actor Abhinay Vaddi, who made his acting debut in the 2014 biopic Ramanujan, takes a walk down memory lane, on the legendary actor’s birth anniversary, and shares some lesser known facts about his grandparents— Gemini Ganesan and Savithri.
+Actor Abhinay Vaddi, who made his acting debut in the 2014 biopic Ramanujan, takes a walk down memory lane and shares some lesser known facts about his grandparents— Gemini Ganesan and Savithri.
 Abhinay is also a national level table tennis player, an achievement which he attributes to his grandfather’s encouragement.

 I remember that my grandfather was into sports.
 He used to be a professional cricketer and also played tennis and snooker very well.
 He took me to watch my first cricket match.
 He was the one who encouraged me to get into sports.
 ‘Follow your instinct, follow your heart’, he would say.
 ‘Don’t get pushed into anything.
 If you love it, you do it.’
 He used to call me Champion and used to take me for bowling practice and for out-of-station matches.
 He supported me a lot.Abhinay Vaddi, Actor

 He was very, very witty.
 Nagesh (known for his comic roles) used to say that my grandfather was even wittier than him.
 It was a side of him that only his family or people close to him like Sivaji Ganesan used to know.Abhinay Vaddi, Actor